sc-idevops/twitchwiki/curlykody.md

 ---
 # [CurlyKody](https://www.twitch.tv/curlykody)
 ![icon](https://static-cdn.jtvnw.net/jtv_user_pictures/9feaa6a3-3c62-49b3-ba01-e6623bc6bb98-profile_image-70x70.png)
-- Streamer uses a husky 3D Model with a bandana on his neck, instead of a traditional webcam
+- Streamer uses a husky 3D Model with a bandana on his neck, instead of a traditional webcam.
+	- The Avatar is created by Julia Winterpaw and available on [Gumroad](https://juliawinterpaw.gumroad.com/l/canine)
 - goes by *Kody/Kodykins*.
 - Streamer often uses toilet humor and acts in a cringy manner to be entertaining.
   - This makes him oddly endearing.
 - Streamer calls those who follow part of "The Curly Crew"
   - *"Welcome to the curly crew!
 You are now a member of the Curly Crew!"*
 - Timezone: Atlantic Time (UTC-4)
+- Streaming Schedule: Sun through Wed at 8pm EST
 ## Notable Games
 - Morrowind
 - Cyberpunk 2077